-NAYPYITAW, Myanmar — Myanmar opened its first parliament in more then two decades Monday, an event greeted with cautious optimism by opposition lawmakers despite the military's tight management of the event.
+NAYPYITAW, Myanmar — Myanmar opened its first parliament in more than two decades Monday, an event greeted with cautious optimism by opposition lawmakers despite the military's tight management of the event.

-The 440-seat lower house and 224-seat upper house were opened simultaneously at 8:55 a.m.
-(0225 GMT) in a massive new building in Naypyitaw, the remote city to which the capital was moved from Yangon in 2005.
-The 14 regional parliaments, whose members were also elected last November, were to open at the same time.
+The 440-seat lower house and 224-seat upper house were opened simultaneously in a massive new building in Naypyitaw, the remote city to which the capital was moved from Yangon in 2005.
+The 14 regional parliaments, whose members were also elected last November, opened at the same time.